History of Quebec City: Modern Quebec City

+In 1972, the Quebec Nordiques professional ice hockey team was founded; it moved to Denver in 1995.

 In 1984, Opération Nez rouge was founded in Quebec City.
 It has been imitated in many European countries.

 In April 2001, Quebec City played host to the Summit of the Americas where the Free Trade Area of the Americas (FTAA) was discussed.
 This conference was expected to be filled with confrontations between the police and anti-globalization groups, which meant that the location of walled Quebec City was vital for security reasons.

 On January 1, 2002, surrounding towns were incorporated into the existing city.
 The "New Quebec city" includes 11 former municipalities: Sainte-Foy, Beauport, Charlesbourg, Sillery, Loretteville, Val-Bélair, Cap-Rouge, Saint-Émile, Vanier, and Lac-Saint-Charles, in addition to the original Quebec City.

 In 2005, Capitale-Nationale played host to a major world sporting event, the World Police and Fire Games, which was a success for the city, with as many as 11,000 athletes and 14,000 persons accompanying them, making 25,000 persons in total.
 The city also experienced higher than average temperatures with an average of 30 degrees Celsius.